information

 The form takes 15 minutes to complete.
 Permits are issued within 24 hours after payment.

-When you need a permit
+When you need an electrical permit

 You need a residential electrical permit if you are: